Law of Naval Warfare

 Should the Special Commissions note any facts which they consider contrary to the stipulations of the present agreement, they shall at once draw the attention of the Power governing the said zone to these facts, and shall fix a time limit of five days within which the matter should be rectified.
 They shall duly notify the Power who has recognized the zone.

 If, when the time limit has expired, the Power governing the zone has not complied with the warning, the adverse Party may declare that it is no longer bound by the present agreement in respect of the said zone.

-Any Power setting up one or more hospital and safety zones, and the adverse Parties to whom their existence has been notified, shall nominate or have nominated by the Protecting Powers or by other neutral Powers, persons eligible to be members of the Special Commissions mentioned in Articles 8 and 9.
+Any Power setting up one or more hospital zones and localities, and the adverse Parties to whom their existence has been notified, shall nominate or have nominated by neutral Powers, the persons who shall be members of the Special Commissions mentioned in Articles 8 and 9.

-In no circumstances may hospital and safety zones be the object of attack.
+In no circumstances may hospital zones be the object of attack.
 They shall be protected and respected at all times by the Parties to the conflict.

-In the case of occupation of a territory, the hospital and safety zones therein shall continue to be respected and utilized as such.
+In the case of occupation of a territory, the hospital zones therein shall continue to be respected and utilized as such.

 Their purpose may, however, be modified by the Occupying Power, on condition that all measures are taken to ensure the safety of the persons accommodated.

 The present agreement shall also apply to localities which the Powers may utilized for the same purposes as hospital zones.